Coastal coal-carrying trade of New South Wales: Morpeth

 The river port at Morpeth on the Hunter River was used to load coal mined in the Maitland area by J & A Brown from around 1843.
 Coal was also needed to recoal steamers at the port.

 Although it lies far downstream from the tidal limit, Morpeth was the effective head of navigation of the Hunter, because farther upstream there were many large bends in the river between Morpeth and Maitland.
 Aside from greatly increasing the distance by water to Maitland, these bends were difficult for vessels to navigate.
 It also lay just upstream of the confluence of the Hunter River and the Paterson River, below which the river broadens.
 Morpeth had been a river port from the 1830s.

 The importance of Morpeth as a port began to decline, once the railway from Newcastle reached East Maitland in 1857.
 A branch railway to the old port was opened in 1864.
-There were coal staiths and a railway siding for these at Morpeth, These new staiths were still unfinished in early 1866.
-Once completed, the new Morpeth staithes were rarely used.
+There were coal staiths and a railway siding for these at Morpeth.
+These new staiths were still unfinished in early 1866.
+Once completed, the Morpeth coal staithes were used, but infrequently.
 By the late 1870s, little coal had been loaded there and, by the late 1880s, the coal staiths were in a derelict and dangerous condition.
 Construction of the Morpeth Bridge, downstream of the staiths, in 1896 to 1898, ended any possibility of their revival, as only very small steamers could pass under it.
 Morpeth continued as a port but mainly for agricultural products.

 Morpeth was disadvantaged by its distance up river, the shallowness of the river, and the impact of river floods.
 It was overtaken, as a coal port, by the downstream river ports at Newcastle, Hexham, and Carrington, which had better railway connections to the coalfields, could handle greater volumes and larger vessels, had better port facilities, and were closer to Sydney.
 However, local interests continued to advocate coal loading at Morpeth.

 Regular shipping port operations at Morpeth ceased in 1931, but some shipping continued in a small way after that time.
 Due to wartime constraints on transporting coal by rail, in 1940, coal from Rothbury was shipped at Morpeth but not directly to Sydney; it was brought to the port by road and then sent by barge for transshipment at a downstream river port.

 The river gradually silted up—no longer being dredged—leaving Morpeth to fall into further decline.
 The branch line closed in 1953.